secretstartups/handbook/sales/field-communications/field-flash-newsletter/index.html.md

 - Team member and/or account team exhibited [GitLab's values](/handbook/values/) in this process.
 - Team member and/or account team received positive feedback from the customer/prospect or from another GitLab team member as a part of this deal.
 (Please share if possible.)

-## Team Member Spotlight Selection Process

-The Team Member Spotlight features a member of the Field organization or supporting team (i.e. legal or product) and is an opportunity for the Field team to get to know them better.
-The team member featured in the monthly spotlight is chosen by a Field Enablement team member on a rotating basis in coordination with the team they support.
-For example, the Field Enablement Program Manager supporting Enterprise has an opportunity to nominate someone in the Enterprise segment, followed by the Field Enablement Program Manager supporting Commercial the following month, and so on.

-**Team Member Spotlight Criteria**
-- This person goes above and beyond in their role.
-- This person is a high-performer and makes an impact across the field organization – both excelling at their role and successfully and meaningfully collaborating with other teams.
-- The Field has something to learn from this person – from their role, to their work ethic, to their attitude, etc.
-- This person lives the [GitLab values](/handbook/values/).

 ## Measurement
 Quantitative Success Metrics
-- Email open rate - Average open rate of 55% in first 6 months.
+- Email open rate - Average open rate of 75% in 2022.
-- Click rate - Average click rate of 10% in first 6 months.
+- Click rate - Average click rate of 35% in 2022.
-- Increased sentiment around information flow - 20% increase in "agree/strongly agree" responses to this survey question: "As a sales/CS team member, I feel informed on all critical information related to my role."
+- Increased sentiment around information flow - 20% increase in "agree/strongly agree" responses to this survey question: "As a sales/CS team member, I feel informed on all critical information related to my role." in 2022.

 Qualitative Success Metrics
 - Increased engagement from field team members/leaders and stakeholders in regards to the newsletter – feedback, requests, suggestions, etc.